vidhishajaswani/CI-CD-Pipeline/README.md

 2. This will run ```npm install``` and ```npm test``` which installs all dependencies, runs the express server, checks for the endpoint of checkbox.io application and returns true if the application is up and running.

+NOTE: If the checkbox has been deployed on a host with a different IP, please edit the same in ```simple.js```.

 ![npm test](results/npmtest.png)

 ## Running build job for iTrust